scorbetta/CORTEZ/README.md

 - Top-level RTL design generation;
 - Simple simulation.

-To run the flow, open `generate_design.sh` and modify the following constants according to your desired network architecture and input problem:
+Before running the flow, open `generate_design.sh` and modify the following constants according to your desired network architecture and input problem:

 | CONSTANT | BRIEF |
 |-|-|